 Logitech G915 Lightspeed

-If you want to do a little gaming on your Mac (but that's best reserved for PCs, let's be honest), then you'll want a gaming keyboard like the Logitech G915 Lightspeed.
+If you want a little gaming on your Mac (but that's best reserved for PCs, let's be honest), then you'll want a gaming keyboard like the Logitech G915 Lightspeed.
 It's wireless, though you can get the G815 if you prefer Wired for slightly less.
 You can choose from GL Clicky, Linear, or Tactile switches, though these are proprietary from Logitech, and there is no hot-swap option.
 You can also choose from TKL or Full Size.
-It's also one of the thinnest mechanical keyboards around, as the body is made with an aircraft-grade aluminum alloy that's thin, but incredibly rigid and durable.
+It's also one of the thinnest mechanical keyboards around, as the body is made with an aircraft-grade aluminum alloy that's thin but incredibly rigid and durable.